-Ask any successful person how they get so much done and they’ll tell you the key is managing time well.
+Ask any successful person how they get so much done and they’ll tell you the key is managing time effectively.
 As Neil Patel says, the problem for most people (especially entrepreneurs) is spreading themselves too thin by dabbling in too many things at once.
 Improvement happens when people focus on fewer, more critical things.

 Successful people don’t seem to have this problem.